 Don was nominated by President George W. Bush in 2008, and confirmed in the Senate by unanimous consent, to serve as a member of the Federal Election Commission.
 He also served as outside Counsel to the Committee on House Administration during the 113th and 114th Congresses and as general counsel to the National Republican Congressional Committee.

 - Widener University (J.D.
 1994); University of Notre Dame (B.A.
 1991)

-- District of Columbia, New Jersey, and Pennsylvania
+- District of Columbia, New Jersey, Pennsylvania, and U.S. Supreme Court

 - Counsel to the President (2017-2018); Counsel to the U.S. House Committee on Administration (2015-2016); Commissioner, Federal Election Commission (FEC) (2008-2013: Vice-Chair, 2013 and Chairman, 2008)